Economics: Classical political economy

 The publication of Adam Smith's The Wealth of Nations in 1776 is considered to be the first formalisation of economic thought.

-The publication of Adam Smith's The Wealth of Nations in 1776, has been described as "the effective birth of economics as a separate discipline."
-The book identified land, labour, and capital as the three factors of production and the major contributors to a nation's wealth, as distinct from the physiocratic idea that only agriculture was productive.
+The publication of Adam Smith's The Wealth of Nations in 1776 has been described as "the effective birth of economics as a separate discipline."
+The book identified land, labour, and capital as the three factors of production and the major contributors to a nation's wealth, distinct from the physiocratic view that only agriculture was productive.

 Smith discusses potential benefits of specialisation by division of labour, including increased labour productivity and gains from trade, whether between town and country or across countries.
 His "theorem" that "the division of labor is limited by the extent of the market" has been described as the "core of a theory of the functions of firm and industry" and a "fundamental principle of economic organization."
-To Smith has also been ascribed "the most important substantive proposition in all of economics" and foundation of resource-allocation theory—that, under competition, resource owners (of labour, land, and capital) seek their most profitable uses, resulting in an equal rate of return for all uses in equilibrium (adjusted for apparent differences arising from such factors as training and unemployment).
+To Smith has also been ascribed "the most important substantive proposition in all of economics" and the foundation of resource-allocation theory—that, under competition, resource owners (of labour, land, and capital) seek their most profitable uses, resulting in an equal rate of return for all uses in equilibrium (adjusted for apparent differences arising from such factors as training and unemployment).

 In an argument that includes "one of the most famous passages in all economics," Smith represents every individual as trying to employ any capital they might command for their own advantage, not that of the society, (Note: "Capital" in Smith's usage includes fixed capital and circulating capital.
 The latter includes wages and labour maintenance, money, and inputs from land, mines, and fisheries associated with production.) and for the sake of profit, which is necessary at some level for employing capital in domestic industry, and positively related to the value of produce.
 In this:

 He generally, indeed, neither intends to promote the public interest, nor knows how much he is promoting it.
 By preferring the support of domestic to that of foreign industry, he intends only his own security; and by directing that industry in such a manner as its produce may be of the greatest value, he intends only his own gain, and he is in this, as in many other cases, led by an invisible hand to promote an end which was no part of his intention.
 Nor is it always the worse for the society that it was no part of it.
 By pursuing his own interest he frequently promotes that of the society more effectually than when he really intends to promote it.